-After surgery, your surgeon will explain what they found and discuss any limitations you have using your leg.
-You will be placed on crutches the first day and remain on crutches until you regain full sensation in your knee.
+After surgery, your surgeon will explain what they found, any specific post-surgery restrictions, and any limitations you’ll have using your leg.
+You will be placed on crutches the first day and will remain on crutches until you regain full sensation in your knee.
 Before weaning off the crutches, you should be able to bear full weight and walk comfortably.
 If more intensive work was done, you may need to use crutches for a few weeks and avoid placing weight on the leg.

-One to two weeks after an arthroscopy, patients can expect to see their surgeon or a Physician Assistant.
+Patients generally see their surgeon or a Physician Assistant one to two weeks after an arthroscopy.
 They’ll discuss what they found, what was done, and your recovery process.

 You will be asked to do ankle pumps right after surgery to help increase blood flow and prevent a blood clot from forming.
 This is important, since your activity level will decrease right after surgery.

-On average, it takes most patients four to six weeks before they are back to daily activities; however, it can take up to six months to a year before they no longer notice any knee pain.
+On average, it takes most patients four to six weeks before they’re back to daily activities; however, it can take up to six months to a year before they no longer notice any knee pain.

 Let's Discuss Your Options.